Aileron Therapeutics – Consenus Indicates Potential 640.7% Upside

-Aileron Therapeutics found using ticker (ALRN) have now 2 analysts covering the stock.
-The analyst consensus points to a rating of ‘Strong_Buy’.
-The range between the high target price and low target price is between 5 and 3 calculating the average target price we see 4.
-Given that the stocks previous close was at 0.54 this indicates there is a potential upside of 640.7%.
-The 50 day moving average now sits at 0.43 and the 200 moving average now moves to 0.54.
+Aileron Therapeutics found using ticker (ALRN) now have 2 analysts covering the stock with the consensus suggesting a rating of ‘Strong_Buy’.
+The target price ranges between 5 and 3 calculating the mean target price we have 4.
+Given that the stocks previous close was at 0.54 this is indicating there is a potential upside of 640.7%.
+There is a 50 day moving average of 0.43 while the 200 day moving average is 0.54.
 The company has a market cap of $15m.
 You can visit the company’s website by visiting: http://www.aileronrx.com

 Aileron Therapeutics, a clinical-stage biopharmaceutical company, focuses on developing and commercializing a novel class of stabilized cell-permeating alpha-helical peptides in the oncology and other therapeutic areas in the United States.
 The company’s lead product candidate is ALRN-6924, a cell-permeating peptide, which is in Phase 2a clinical trial for the treatment of advanced solid tumors; Phase 2a clinical trial to treat peripheral T-cell lymphoma; Phase I clinical trial for the treatment of acute myeloid leukemia (AML) and advanced myelodysplastic syndrome (MDS); and Phase 1b trial to test the combination of ALRN-6924 and cytarabine, or Ara-C, in patients with MDS.
 It also develops next generation wild type p53 reactivator.
 Aileron Therapeutics has a collaboration agreement with Dana-Farber/Boston Children’s Cancer and Blood Disorders Center for an open-label, multi-center, pediatric phase 1 clinical trial of ALRN-6924; and Pfizer to evaluate the combination of ALRN-6924 and IBRANCE in MDM2-amplified cancers.
 The company was formerly known as Renegade Therapeutics and changed its name to Aileron Therapeutics in February 2007.
 Aileron Therapeutics was founded in 2001 and is headquartered in Watertown, Massachusetts.